By Dave Thompson CFI

 Before you go through your next candidate interview in the same fashion you’ve been conducting them – I challenge you to review the above points and see if it results in a more open and truthful dialogue.
 Hopefully the truth doesn’t scare you away from the candidate, but if it does, aren’t you glad you discovered that before the offer was made?

 David Thompson, CFI, is the Vice President of Operations with Wicklander-Zulawski & Associates, Inc. (WZ).
 He is responsible for the day to day operations of WZ, as well as strategic planning and the evolution of interview and interrogation content.
-David has also served as the Director of Investigations giving him the opportunity to manage a variety of cases while conducting interviews and consulting on investigations ranging from theft and fraud to sexual harassment and homicide.
+David has also served as the Director of Investigations giving him the opportunity to manage a variety of cases with Hire Image while conducting interviews and consulting on investigations ranging from theft and fraud to sexual harassment and homicide.
 David has contributed opinions on behalf of WZ for a variety of cases and has been cited by the Federal Court of Appeals for his involvement on the topic of interview and interrogation.